 Frequent overseas tours are undertaken by music groups at both schools.
-Musicians from St John Fisher have recently toured to New York, Toronto, Greece, and Barcelona and Paris, while highlights of St. Aidan's touring programme have been a 10 day performing tour to China, the Swing Band at Montreux Jazz Festival, visits by the Chamber Choir to Tuscany, and the Symphonic Wind Band and Swing Band touring to Lake Konstanz.
+Musicians from St John Fisher have recently toured to New York, Toronto, Greece, Barcelona and Paris, while highlights of St. Aidan's touring programme have been a 10 day performing tour to China, the Swing Band at Montreux Jazz Festival, visits by the Chamber Choir to Tuscany, and the Symphonic Wind Band and Swing Band touring to Lake Konstanz.

 Extra-curricular performing arts are especially strong at St. Aidan's and St John Fisher with both schools regularly staging major musicals.
-St John Fisher having recently produced The Phantom of the Opera, The Sound of Music, Billy Elliott, Grease; this year sees a spectacular production of Legally Blonde.
-St. Aidan's has, in recent years, staged Les Miserables, We Will Rock You, Evita, Copacabana, West Side Story, School of Rock and in 2018, Sister Act.
+St John Fisher having recently produced The Phantom of the Opera, The Sound of Music, Billy Elliott, Grease and Legally Blonde.
+St. Aidan's has, in recent years, staged Les Miserables, Evita, West Side Story, School of Rock, Sister Act and in 2019, We Will Rock You.

 In addition to all the above, both schools have flourishing orchestras, bands, choirs and other instrumental ensembles which operate locally, nationally and internationally.